external-secrets/external-secrets/docs/guides/all-keys-one-secret.md

 <my_secrets>: my_secrets is the name of your external secret created by you.

+<username>: is the particular key in the secrets manager whose value you want to pass.
-<username>, <password>: are the particular key in the secrets manager whose value you want to pass.
+<password>: Similarly, password is the particular key in the secrets manager whose value you want to pass.
 To check both values we can run:
 ```
 kubectl get secret secret-to-be-created -n <namespace> -o jsonpath='{.data.username}' | base64 -d